 Championships are defined by teams, but leaders make teams great.
-Some of the best teams to ever play the game of football are led by the greatest players of all time.
+Not surprisingly, the best teams to ever play the game of football are led by some of the greatest players of all time.
 The 2008 Florida Gators outscored their opponents 611-181 the entire season, finished the year with a 13-1 record, and had 13 players selected to All-SEC teams.
 There was only one leader of that legendary Gators team, though.

-In 2007, Florida Gators quarterback Tim Tebow set the SEC record with 55 total touchdowns, including a record 23 rushing touchdowns by a quarterback, and he won the Heisman Trophy as a sophomore.
-The following year, expectations couldn’t have been higher down in Gainesville.
+In 2007, Florida Gators quarterback Tim Tebow set the SEC record with 55 total touchdowns, including a record 23 rushing touchdowns by a quarterback, which won him the Heisman Trophy as a sophomore.
+The following year, expectations couldn’t have been higher in Gainesville.

 At the postgame press conference, the team’s unquestioned leader made a speech that has stood the test of time.
-Not only did Tebow say what he did, but he also spoke something into existence that led Florida one of the most legendary runs in college football history.
+Not only did Tebow say what he did, but he also spoke something into existence that led the University of Florida on one of the most legendary runs in college football history.

 “I just want to say one thing to the fans and everybody in Gator Nation.
 I’m sorry.
 Extremely sorry.
 We were hoping for an undefeated season.
 That was my goal.
 It’s something Florida’s never done here.
 But I promise you one thing: a lot of good will come out of this.